-At first, someone with multiple myeloma may experience no symptoms or only mild ones.
-“If my oncologist had not diagnosed me, I would not have known that I was sick — I don’t feel bad,” said one MyMyelomaTeam member.
+At first, multiple myeloma may not cause any symptoms, or it might cause only mild ones.
+As one MyMyelomaTeam member shared, “If my oncologist had not diagnosed me, I would not have known that I was sick — I don’t feel bad.”

-Research suggests that people with a first-degree relative (such as a parent or sibling) are about four times as likely to develop multiple myeloma.
+Research suggests that people with a first-degree relative (such as a parent or sibling) diagnosed with multiple myeloma are about four times as likely to develop the disease themselves.

-Another member noted that they and their father were both diagnosed with multiple myeloma and had both spent several years in the army.
+Another member noted that they and their father had both spent several years in the army and were both diagnosed with multiple myeloma.
 “From what I have learned, this is not a hereditary disease, yet here we are,” they said, adding that their sister was also going to be tested.

-If you have any relatives who have had myeloma, make sure to mention it to your doctor when explaining your family history.
+If you have any relatives who have had myeloma, make sure to mention it to your oncologist when explaining your family history.
 In a report in Hereditary Cancer in Clinical Practice, the authors wrote, “Although familial multiple myeloma is very rare, screening should be offered to selected families for whom the health problem is significant.”

 Get updates directly to your inbox.